dan-the-dev/tic-tac-toe-laravel/NOTES.md

 Requirement: Need an endpoint to call to start a new game.
 The response should give me some kind of ID for me to use in other endpoints calls to tell the backend what game I am referring to.

 Approach: I will work in TDD outside-in, so I will build this from the outside (Controller) to the inside (-> Services -> DB).
-    I will try to make the first steps stricyl respecting TDD committing at every baby step of TDD so that is visibile in GIT LOG that I did TDD.
+This will not be visible, because with this approach the architecture would be iterative and therefore very simple for such simple exercise.
+        Since I want also to show some other skills, such as CQRS approach, a bit of hexagonal arch, etc - I will not focus on strict TDD, but from GIT log it should be somehow a bit visible.

+Note: I will use this first step as showcase for some of the practices and metholodiges I use such as TDD, manual fakes and mocks, CQRS, etc - following steps I will be a bit faster following the decisions I already took in this step.

 1. Create an invokable NewGameController.
    - Controller has no Request object because it has no input params.